zhubao315/learn-agentic-ai/01_openai_agents/17_event_driven_arch/readme.md

 Essentially, each request to the API is a fresh transaction, and the API relies on external storage (the database) for persistent data.

+## Development Stack (Local): Open Source

+The development, prototype and production stacks are identical in terms of the tools and technologies used.
+The only difference lies in how they are deployed.
+This unified development approach ensures developers can build and test locally or in a cloud environment using the same stack, transitioning seamlessly to either prototyping or production deployment.
+- **LLM APIs**: OpenAI Chat Completion (Google Gemini - Free Tier), Responses API
+- **Lightweight Agents**: OpenAI Agents SDK (Open Source)
+- **REST APIs**: FastAPI (Open Source)
+- **Stateless Serverless Docker Containers**: [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [Docker Compose](https://docs.docker.com/compose/) (Free Tier and Open Source)
+- **Asynchronous Message Passing**: [RabbitMQ Docker Image](https://hub.docker.com/_/rabbitmq/) (Open Source)
+- **Scheduled Container Invocation**: [For development we use [python-crontab](https://pypi.org/project/python-crontab/) on Linux and Mac.
+[APSchedule](https://pypi.org/project/APScheduler/) for Windows.
+Or [Schedule](https://pypi.org/project/schedule/) for inprocess scheduling on any system.
+- **Relational Database**: [Postgres Docker Image](https://hub.docker.com/_/postgres) (Open Source).
+Implement abstraction layers (e.g., ORMs for databases) to ease provider switches, we will use SQLModel (Open Source).
+- **Developing inside a Container** [Visual Studio Code Dev Containers Extension](https://code.visualstudio.com/docs/devcontainers/containers)